-According to legend, Lord Krishna built Dwarka on a piece of land which was found in the sea.
+According to legend, Lord Krishna built Dwarka on a piece of land that was found in the sea.
 Later when Durvasa, a Hindu saint came to meet Krishna and Rukmini and wished to visit their palace.
 As they walked towards the palace, Rukmini felt tired and asked Lord Krishna for some water.
 Lord Krishna harrowed a hole from where the Ganga River started flowing.
 Upon watching all this, the saint in his rage cursed Rukmini to stay at the same place.
 The Rukmini temple we see today is exactly where the queen stood.

-8. Sabarmati Ashram
+8. Opt the Principles of Gandhigiri at Sabarmati Ashram

-How can we forget the very famous Sabarmati Ashram, also known as Gandhi Ashram?
-This is the place where Mahatma Gandhi stayed for 12 years.
-In fact, this wasn’t the first ashram in India where Gandhi stayed, rather it was Jivanlal Desai’s Kocharab Bungalow.
+Get inspired from the principles of the Gandhigiri at Sabarmati Ashram in the hunt of best things to do in Gujarat.
+Sabarmati Ashram, also known as Gandhi Ashram is the place where Mahatma Gandhi stayed for 12 years.
+In fact, this wasn’t the first ashram in India where Gandhi stayed, rather it was Jivanlal Desai’s Kochrab Bungalow.
 By the time it was 1917, Gandhi realized that he needs a bigger place to continue various activities like animal husbandry and farming.
 And that’s when he came to Ashram close to the River Sabarmati and was named after the same.

 It was from here, he started the famous Dandi March (Salt Satyagraha) on 12 March 1930.
 At present, the ashram houses a museum by the name Gandhi Smarak Sangrahalaya.
-Other attractions inside this ashram are Vinoba Kutir a cottage owning its name from Acharya Vinoba Bhave; Nandini which is a guest house; Magan Niwas and Upasana Mandir.
+Other attractions inside this ashram are Vinoba Kutir, a cottage with its name from Acharya Vinoba Bhave; Nandini, which is a guest house; Magan Niwas and Upasana Mandir.

-The best time to visit Girnar for a thrilling time is between September and March.
-Early morning is a good time to start trekking exploring the temples.
+Now that you have started thinking about pushing your limits in Gujarat, what more is to be known is that it takes around 9999 steps to reach the top, really!The best time to visit Girnar for a thrilling time is between September and March.
+Early morning is a good time to start trekking and exploring the temples.